 4. Be Careful with Pets

-People with pets may find it a bit trickier to care for hardwood floors.
-This is because if anything is going to scratch up your floors, it’s pet nails!
+People with pets may find it a bit trickier to know how to care for hardwood floors.
+This is because if anything is going to scratch up your floors, it’s the nails of a pet!

 To keep this from happening, you have a couple of options.
 You could keep your pet out of the room(s) with hardwood flooring.
 Or you could buy soft nail caps for dogs, which not only will pad their nails, but also reduce how much they may slip on the floor.
 Or you could let your pets have the ability to roam freely through the house, but make sure to only play with them in rooms without hardwood.
-We chose a red oak wood, which is harder than most.
-Fir is going to be your softest and not recommended for flooring.
+We chose red oak wood, which is harder than most.
+Fir is the softest wood and is not recommended for flooring.